-Selling and marketing expense for fiscal year 2018 increased \$5.1 million, or 59.2%, to \$13.7 million compared to fiscal year 2017 primarily due to the acquisition of Cobalt.
-As a percentage of sales, selling and marketing expense decreased 30 basis points from 3.1% for fiscal year 2017 to 2.8% for fiscal year 2018.
-General and administrative expense for fiscal year 2018 increased \$6.6 million, or 26.5%, to \$31.4 million compared to fiscal year 2017.
-The increase in general and administrative expenses was largely due to higher general and administrative expenses attributable to Cobalt, which we acquired in July 2017, and higher development costs associated with our engines vertical integration initiative, and partially offset by lower acquisition related expenses and legal expenses related to previously settled litigation in fiscal year 2017.
-As a percentage of sales, general and administrative expenses decreased 250 basis points to 6.3% for the for fiscal year 2018 compared to fiscal year 2017.
-Amortization expense for fiscal year 2018 increased \$3.0 million, or 136.5%, compared to fiscal year 2017, due to additional amortization from intangible assets acquired as a result of the Cobalt acquisition.
+Selling and marketing expense for fiscal year 2019 increased \$4.2 million, or 30.8%, to \$17.9 million compared to fiscal year 2018 due primarily to the incremental expenses from Pursuit since its acquisition.
+As a percentage of sales, selling and marketing expense decreased 20 basis points from 2.8% for fiscal year 2018 to 2.6% for fiscal year 2019.
+General and administrative expense for fiscal year 2019 increased \$12.9 million, or 41.1%, to \$44.3 million compared to fiscal year 2018.
+The increase in general and administrative expenses was largely due to incremental general and administrative expenses attributable to Pursuit since its acquisition, integration related expenses for our acquisition of Pursuit, which we completed in October 2018 and higher legal expenses related mostly to intellectual property litigation.
+As a percentage of sales, general and administrative expenses increased 20 basis points to 6.5% for fiscal year 2019 compared to 6.3% for fiscal year 2018.
+Amortization expense for fiscal year 2019 increased \$0.8 million, or 14.6%, compared to fiscal year 2018, due to additional amortization from intangible assets acquired as a result of the Pursuit acquisition.

-Other Income (Expense), Net
+Other (Income) Expense, Net

-Other income, net for fiscal year 2018 increased \$10.1 million to \$19.3 million compared to fiscal year 2017.
-The increase in other income (expense), net was primarily due to a \$24.6 million reduction in our tax receivable agreement liability, which resulted in us recognizing a corresponding amount as other income.
+Other expense, net for fiscal year 2019 changed by \$25.6 million to expense of \$6.3 million as compared to income of \$19.3 million in fiscal year 2018.
+The change was primarily due to a \$24.6 million reduction in our tax receivable agreement liability for fiscal year 2018, which resulted in us recognizing a corresponding amount as other income.
 The reduction of our tax receivable agreement liability primarily resulted from a decrease in the estimated tax rate used in computing our future tax obligations as a result of the Tax Act, which, in turn, decreased the future tax benefit we expect to realize related to our increased tax basis from previous sales and exchanges of LLC Units by our pre-IPO owners.
-Our increase in other income (expense), net was partially offset by the write-off of \$0.8 million in deferred financing costs due to our optional prepayment of \$50.0 million on our term loan in August 2017 and higher interest expense on our term loan, which had an overall higher average principal balance for fiscal year 2018 compared to fiscal year 2017.
+For fiscal year 2019 we recognized higher interest expense on our loans because of an overall higher average principal balance compared to fiscal year 2018, as a result of our \$50.0 million of borrowing under our revolving credit facility to finance a portion of the purchase price for Pursuit.
+This higher interest expense was partially offset by other income we recognized from an adjustment in our tax receivable agreement liability as a result of a decrease in the estimated tax rate used in computing our future tax obligations and, in turn, a decrease in the future tax benefit we expect to pay under our tax receivable agreement with pre-IPO owners.